About the Congregation

 Christ Church’s vestry welcomed the first woman into its ranks in 1911—Miss Matilda Bibbey, a teacher in the heavily immigrant community of the North End.
 She served as the sole vestrywoman into the 1920s.

 As the neighborhood welcomed new waves of immigrants, the congregation responded by building a chapel to serve Italian Waldensians, a Protestant community predating the Reformation.
-The St. Francis Chapel, built in 1918 and decorated in Italianate style, served this congregation into the 1950s.
+The St. Francis Chapel, built in 1918 and decorated in Italianate style, served this congregation into the 1950s under the direction of Episcopal City Mission.
 Once no longer needed for worship space, the chapel was transformed into the Old North Gift Shop, in support of the increasing number of tourists.

-Old North became a mission of the Diocese of Massachusetts in 1939, due to low membership and financial hardship during the Great Depression, with the bishop of Massachusetts holding the title of rector and a vicar overseeing regular ministries.
+Old North became a mission of the Diocese of Massachusetts in 1939, due to low membership and financial hardship during the Great Depression, with the bishop of Massachusetts holding the title of rector ex officio and a vicar appointed to oversee regular ministries.
 The Rev. Francis Ellsworth Webster, rector since 1930, served as the first vicar until his death in 1941.
-The church became an increasingly popular tourist site into the 20th century, even as successive vicars and congregational leaders sought to find ways to minister in the neighborhood.
+The church became an increasingly popular tourist site into the 20th century, even as successive vicars and congregational leaders sought to find ways to minister meaningfully in the neighborhood.

-The Old North Foundation was established in 1991 as a separate non-profit, managing the historic site programs and building preservation.
-Its skilled staff share the story of the Old North Church with the nation and world.
+The Old North Foundation (now Old North Illuminated) was established in 1991 as a separate non-profit.
+Today it manages historic site programming and building preservation.
+Its skilled staff join the Old North congregation in sharing the story of the Old North Church with the nation and world.

 In 1997 the Rev. Stephen Ayres was appointed vicar and eventually as Executive Director of the Old North Foundation, overseeing an expansion of educational programs and building restoration.
 Recent research revealed that some early parishioners had been slave ship captains, leading to a renewed emphasis on racial justice and the need for further study as we seek to embody the liberty and freedom that make Old North well known.

 The Rev. Dr. Matthew P. Cadwell joined Old North as the church’s seventh vicar in 2020.
-We celebrate our 300th anniversary in 2023 embracing the call to shine beacons of light, justice, and love in our city and world.
+We celebrated our 300th anniversary in 2023, welcoming Presiding Bishop Michael Curry and embracing the call to shine beacons of light, justice, and love in our city and world.
 We are committed growing in membership and diversity, ever expanding our understanding of freedom to include all of God’s people in each new age.

 Membership